gastonstat/relic-stat159/lectures/01-introduction.md

 - You should know how to navigate such file structure (i.e. path names)
 - A data analysis project may experience a variety of changes
 - Ultimate goal: being prepared to recreate the analysis when anything changes

+> Last but not least: Define teams for class presentations!